drummer1992/sito/README.md

           .message('It is not decent to ask a woman about her age 8)'), })

+await schema.assert({ name: 'Tolya', gender: 'm', age: 41 })
+// ok
-await schema.assert({ name: 'Zina', gender: 'f', age: 38 }) // It is not decent to ask a woman about her age 8)
+await schema.assert({ name: 'Zina', gender: 'f', age: 38 })
+// throws error with message => It is not decent to ask a woman about her age 8)
 ```

 #### `validator.message(message?: string | function(path: string, value: any, key: string|void): string): GenericValidator`